raven-black-dream/digital-garden/posts/Clans/Brujah.md

 Conflict between Brujah and Guidobaldo (as a True Brujah)

-A bunch of Brujah have left
+A bunch of Brujah have left many to join the Anarchs.

 Marcus is suspicious of Guido - not very Brujah-like.
 More sus now that clan members have exited the city en masse